squirrel-prover/Squirrel-Prover.github.io/index_src.md

 # Tutorial

 This [tutorial](https://squirrel-prover.github.io/documentation/tutorial.html) and some commented [examples](examples.html) allow to start discovering Squirrel.
-A more complete tutorial has been prepared on the occasion of the Cyber in Nancy summer school; see the [events](events.html) page.
+More complete tutorials have been prepared on the occasion of the summer schols; see the [events](events.html) page.

 A high-level introduction to the theory behind Squirrel was published in the ACM Siglog newsletter [@BDJKL24].
 The formal technical details are inside the research papers: